mohamedveron/events_detector/README.md

 # events_detector

+This app using go mod for dependancies management.

 ## Assumtions:
 I store the event for each struct in a memory cached map to follow its construction until completion